pak-ji/mptcp-netlink-api-example/README.md

 ## mptcp-netlink-api-example
 * This is an example of the MPTCP Netlink API tested.
 * Example to toggle the priorities of two Subflows.
-* An action video at the bottom.
+* A demo video at the bottom.

 <br>